PeterCamilleri/games_lessons/02/README.md

 In fact, for most video games, this is it!
 That is, most games do not go any further in modeling the motions of objects.

+## Ball 2 and Ball 3

+We're not going to look at the next two demos very closely.
+Ball 2 adds the force of gravity, and Ball 3 further adds the force of drag or friction.

+Why not look at these further?

+Simply, we are interested in creating video games, not physics simulations.
+These programs attempt to create an authentic simulation of the motion of our ball.
+One problem. they don't work very well.
+The problem is that while in reality time flows fairly smoothly (no black holes please).
+In our programs it comes in discrete chunks.
+This can result in truncation errors when the ball hits a wall or the floor.

+Still, feel free to look at the code for extra credits and I would be interested in any ideas, suggestions, or improvements that may occur to you.

+So what is next?
+Let's control our ball from the keyboard like we would in a simple platform video game.

+To do that, we will need to get a firmer grasp of input.
+That is the topic for chapter 3.